Inside Story (Prince Lasha album)

-Inside Story is an album by saxophonist Prince Lasha which was recorded in 1965 but not released on the Enja label until 1981.
+Inside Story is an album by saxophonist Prince Lasha, recorded in 1965 but not released on the Enja label until 1981.
 The compact disc (Enja CD 9131-2) appends the album Search for Tomorrow, a 1974 live album recorded at the Berkeley Jazz Festival, and previously released as Live At Berkeley Jazz Festival Vol. 2 (Birdseye 99001).

 Reception

-The Allmusic review by Scott Yanow stated: "this obscure set features flutist Prince Lasha in prime form. ...The inside/outside music has its free moments and solidifies the leader's position as one of the best flutists in the avant-garde movement of the period".
+The AllMusic review by Scott Yanow stated that "this obscure set features flutist Prince Lasha in prime form. ...The inside/outside music has its free moments and solidifies the leader's position as one of the best flutists in the avant-garde movement of the period".